 "Being your council member has been the privilege of my life," Herrera said in the emotional pause during a celebration otherwise filled with fiery confidence in which she was joined by Mayor Chuck Reed and Vice Mayor Madison Nguyen.

 The fall campaign for two City Council seats kicked into high gear on the first weekend after Labor Day, as the four candidates in the Nov.
-6 runoff hit the streets with their message to voters.
+6 runoff hit the streets with their messages to voters.

 It was clear Saturday that the Measure B pension reforms that drew national attention to San Jose in June still loomed large for Herrera and the three other candidates.

 For Herrera, the tearful moment reflected a rare vulnerability in the two-term-limit world of modern city politics where incumbents seldom sweat re-election.
 Herrera far outpaced her two re-election challengers in the June primary.
-But thanks to an anti-Herrera barrage from unions furious at her support for Reed and his controversial pension cuts, she finished short of the majority support needed to win re-election outright in June.
+But thanks to an anti-Herrera barrage from unions furious at her support for Reed and his controversial pension cuts, she finished short of the majority vote needed to win re-election outright in June.

 In southwest San Jose's District 10, financial adviser Johnny Khamis and TV sports broadcaster Robert Braunstein are vying to replace termed-out incumbent Nancy Pyle, a swing vote on the 11-member council.
 Khamis finished one vote ahead of Braunstein in a six-way primary contest in which both pledged to support Reed's pension reforms.